ecoderP/ecoderP/README.md

 Reusable AWS infrastructure for deploying a static web application using Infrastructure as Code and automated CI/CD.

-Technologies: Terraform • AWS S3 • CloudFront • IAM • GitHub Actions • OIDC
+**Technologies:** Terraform, AWS, S3, CloudFront, IAM, GitHub Actions, OIDC

 The project uses GitHub Actions with AWS OIDC authentication to deploy infrastructure and application changes without relying on long-lived AWS credentials.